Ger Brennan

-Ger Brennan is an Irish Gaelic footballer who plays for St Vincents and, formerly, for the Dublin county team.
+Ger Brennan is an Irish Gaelic football coach, manager and former player for St Vincents and the Dublin county team.
+He was manager of the Louth county team between 2023 and 2025.
+He was appointed as the new manager of the Dublin senior football team in August 2025.

 Early life

 From a family of nine, he attended Belvedere College.
-At Belvedere he played rugby, soccer, hurling and Gaelic football.

-Graduating from Maynooth College with undergraduate and master's degrees, he qualified as a school teacher and taught Irish and religion at St. Kevin's College, Ballygall Road, in Dublin 11.
-In November 2015 he was appointed Gaelic Games Executive at University College Dublin.
+Graduating from Maynooth College with undergraduate and master's degrees, he qualified as a school teacher and taught Irish and religion at St Kevin's College, Ballygall Road, in Dublin 11.
+In November 2015, he was appointed Gaelic Games Executive at University College Dublin.

 Playing career

 Club

-Brennan won his first Dublin Senior Football Championship medal with St Vincents in 2007 in the final against St Brigids at Parnell Park.
-He then went on to win the Leinster Senior Club Football Championship final against Tyrrellspass of Westmeath.
-Brennan was chosen as the Leinster club player of the year for his performances in the Leinster club championship with St Vincents.
+Brennan won his first Dublin Senior Football Championship medal with St Vincents in 2007 in the final against St Brigid's at Parnell Park.
+The team then went on to win the Leinster Senior Club Football Championship final against Tyrrellspass of Westmeath.
+Brennan was chosen as the Leinster club player of the year for his performances with St Vincents.

-Brennan won the 2008 All-Ireland Senior Club Football Championship with St Vincents in a hard fought game.
-He won the Dublin Senior Football Championship for St. Vincents, as captain, in 2013.
+Brennan won the 2008 All-Ireland Senior Club Football Championship with St Vincents in a hard-fought game.
+He won the Dublin Senior Football Championship with St Vincents, as captain, in 2013.

 Inter-county

 Brennan made his national league debut for Dublin against Tyrone on 3 February 2007.
-He was a member of Dublin team that won the 2007 O'Byrne Cup, playing against Laois at O'Connor Park in Offaly.
-The game finished on a scoreline of 1-18 to 2-13.
-He finished the tournament with a total of 0-04.
+He was a member of the Dublin team that won the 2007 O'Byrne Cup, playing against Laois at O'Connor Park in Offaly.
+The game finished on a scoreline of 1–18 to 2–13.
+He finished the tournament with a total of 0–4.

 In 2008, he retired from Dublin's football panel, citing burnout and fatigue as his reasons.
 However, on 30 July 2008, he was named in Dublin's panel for the quarter-final and accepted a return.
-He was part of the victorious Dublin squad that won the 2011 All-Ireland Senior Football Championship.
-He won an All-Ireland with Dublin for a second time in 2013, scoring two points in the final against Mayo.
+He was part of the Dublin panel that won the 2011 All-Ireland Senior Football Championship (SFC) title.
+He won a second All-Ireland SFC title with Dublin in 2013, scoring two points in the final against Mayo.

-In October 2015, Brennan announced his retirement from Inter County football but will continue to play club football.
+In October 2015, Brennan announced his retirement from inter-county football, but he continued to play club football.

+Coaching

+In August 2020, Brennan was announced as Carlow's head coach after Niall Carew took over as manager.

+On 2 October 2023, he was appointed manager of the Louth county team.

+In May 2025, Louth won a first Leinster SFC title in 68 years after a 3–14 to 1–18 win against Meath in the final.

+On 1 July 2025, he left his position as Louth manager after two seasons in charge.

+In August 2025, Brennan was appointed as the new manager of the Dublin senior football team on a three-year term.